Neutral gas phase distribution from HI morphology: phase separation with scattering spectra and variational autoencoders: Methods

 There are many different ways to utilize the VAE priors to perform phase separation, including machine learning algorithms like moment networks \citep{jeffrey22-nn}.
 Here, we approach decomposing $I(\boldsymbol{x})$ through a simple gradient descent process similar to what is described by Equation \ref{eq:loss_syn}, incorporating $I_{\rm CNM}^i, I_{\rm WNM}^i, I_{\rm noise}^i$ as prior information.
 We first perform a denoising step to detect and separate the noise component from the input images, and then a phase separation step to separate the WNM from the denoised image, leaving the residual image as the CNM component.
 The order of the component separation is motivated by the fact that the high-latitude diffuse gas examined in this study is dominated by warm gas.
 The gradient descent loss terms for the denoising step are given by:

 The prior loss term ($\mathcal{L}_{\rm prior}$) enforces consistency between the statistics of the noise component and the VAE noise prior synthesis.
 The cross loss term ($\mathcal{L}_{\rm cross}$) enforces statistical independence between the noise and the residual data component.
+We normalize each term by its corresponding variance over number of VAE samples, such that the loss converges to $\mathcal{O}(1)$.
 We also include a weighted regularization term ($\mathcal{L}_{\rm reg}$) that promotes agreement between the residual component and the VAE WNM prior synthesis.
 While the data residual $I-I_{\rm noise}$ is a mixture of CNM and WNM components, in many low column density regions of the GALFA-\ion{H}{1} high latitude footprint at high velocity channels, there is little to no CNM content.
 These regions usually also have lower signal-to-noise (SNR) ratio, and we found that including $\mathcal{L}_{\rm reg}$ improves denoising performance.
 A weighting of $w_{\rm reg}=0.1$ is adopted for input images with SNR $<$ 2, and $w_{\rm reg}=0.01$ is applied to images with higher SNR.
 We initialize $I-I_{\rm noise}$ to be the result after convolving the input image with a Gaussian kernel with $\sigma=1$.
 In principle, $I_{\rm noise}$ can be initialized to be zero, but we found that the current initialization results in faster convergence.
 With this initialization, $I_\mathrm{noise}$ is akin to high-pass filtering, thus isolating the highest-frequency oscillations, which are often noise and artifacts mixed with small-scale data features.
 We use this as a starting point for the denoising algorithm which then separates the noise from high-frequency data features enforced by the prior and statistical independence loss terms.

 The phase separation step is then performed on the denoised residual $I'(\boldsymbol{x})\equiv I(\boldsymbol{x})-I_{\rm noise}(\boldsymbol{x})$ with the following loss terms: